arcterex/dayone2csvimport/Readme.md

  - there are almost no functions in this script
  - this was started out to be a 20 line "iterate through CSV, output file" script that grew into this monstrosity
+ - The way that setting base\_uri in HTML::WikiConverter::Markdown v0.68 seems to be wrong.
+I've had to patch this file (in version 0.68 add a line to return $uri right after line 518 in
+	\_abs2url() before the check for $self->base_uri) to make sure that relative URLS (/foo.html) are converted properly to absolute URLs (server.com/foo.html) when the links are converted in markdown.
+I have filed a bug

 ## About
 This is a very *very* custom perl script to do the singlular job of converting a CSV from